Singapore Personal Income Tax 2026: Rates, Reliefs, Filing

 Even experienced filers make these errors.
 Check each one before you submit.

 1. Not claiming all eligible reliefs The most common and most expensive mistake.
-Parent Relief, Grandparent Caregiver Relief, and Course Fees Relief are frequently overlooked.
+Parent Relief, Grandparent Caregiver Relief, and NSman Relief (especially at the right tier) are frequently overlooked.
 Log in and systematically review every relief category before submitting.
+Note: Course Fees Relief lapsed from YA2026 — do not claim it.

 2. Forgetting to declare rental income If you rented out a room or property at any point in 2025, you are required to declare the gross rental income received.
 You can deduct mortgage interest, property tax paid, fire insurance premiums, maintenance and repair costs (not capital improvements), and agent fees.
 Net rental income is taxable.
 IRAS cross-references property records — undeclared rental income is a common audit trigger.